 Member group representative – Southwest Detroit Environmental Vision

-Raquel Garcia joined MEC’s board in 2021.
+Raquel Garcia joined the Environmental Council's board in 2021.

 As the executive director of member group Southwest Detroit Environmental Vision, Garcia leads a team connecting residents to local environmental health policies that impact their health and the health of their southwest Detroit neighborhoods.
 The organization also works to strengthen local residents' civic engagement.

-In addition to her MEC board position, Raquel also serves on Detroit City Council’s Immigration Task Force, the Immigrant Support Services Committee, Michigan Food and Farming Systems, the Detroit Hispanic Development Corporation's board and DTE’s Community Advisory Board.
+In addition to her board position, Raquel also serves on Detroit City Council’s Immigration Task Force, the Immigrant Support Services Committee, Michigan Food and Farming Systems, the Detroit Hispanic Development Corporation's board and DTE’s Community Advisory Board.

 Prior to her roles, Garcia directed housing and special projects for Global Detroit, an immigrant advocacy organization, and organized around immigrant rights for two other nonprofits.
 She also spent 15 years helping lead Wayne County Community College.